Believe it! Or Not ?? … Fact vs. Fiction

-Plus, for most, a sense of security and control comes with living in a property that you hold title to.
-But for some, a sense of burden plus nagging problems and costs comes with owning a home.
+For most people, a sense of security and control comes with living in a property that you hold title to.
+But some have a sense of burden, plus there are the nagging problems and costs with owning a home.
 When the horrors in the housing markets from 2008 to 2011 are added to this normal dichotomy of views, thus arises many myths and half-truths.
 Below we discuss those most commonly encountered.

-#1 – Over the long-term, a home is always a great investment
+#1 – A home is always a great investment

-Truth – nearly always true when “long-term” means 15+ years … otherwise, as we all know … not always.
+Truth – likely always true over the long-term, like 10+ years … otherwise, as we all know … not always.

 And this presumes that there is a rental choice in the particular community, school district, and/or type of home that you want.
 If such a rental is not available, then renting isn’t even relevant.